bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 Chose this way if you don't want to use BIMData Connect users.

 These applications:
-  - have to managed their own users and authorizations.
+  - have to managed their own users and authorizations
   - can't share data with others BIMData applications
   - have an easier setup